 Now the IP telephone is connected to the FRITZ!Box.
 This phone must be configured before you can use it for telephone calls.
-Follow the instructions in the documentation of the device and in the section "Setting Up an IP Telephone in the FRITZ!Box" from page 40.
+Follow the instructions in the documentation of the device and in the section "Setting Up an IP Telephone in the FRITZ!Box" on page 35.